shepai/Rig-controller/README.md

 - adafruit_register

 The dependancies will need to be installed on the respective devices.
+The device should be using the example board code <a href="https://github.com/shepai/Rig-controller/blob/main/Code/Examples/Board%20Examples/listener.py">"listener.py"</a>, which will listen for the commands that our controller on the PC puts out.
+Adapt the code to use the parameter ```plate_mode=1``` or ```plate_mode=2``` if you are using one of the pressure pad boards.
+Otherwise nothing will be returned.

 ### Control
 The rig, once wired makes use of a serial connection.
 We set up the PC library by importing it.
 The parameter should be the COM your board is on.
 "COM6" is an example.